Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Introduction

 We address these three challenges in this paper.
 Firstly, the concept of \emph{score boundary} is introduced to quantify the success of individual attacks and systematically intensify attacks by setting multiple score boundaries, which enables a more measurable assessment of attack effectiveness.
-Secondly, leveraging the sensitivity of deep neural networks (DNNs) to texture information~\cite{ding2022image} and sparse noise~\cite{modas2019sparsefool}, the texture and sparse noise extracted from natural images are used to design the attack direction.
+Secondly, leveraging the sensitivity of deep neural networks (DNNs) to texture information~\cite{ding2022image} and sparse noise~\cite{modas2019sparsefool}, we extract the texture and sparse noise from natural images and use them to design the attack direction.
 We constrain the attack region to the edges and salient areas of an image to enhance the efficacy of the attack.
 Thirdly, to ensure perturbation invisibility, we generate adversarial examples with the help of Just Noticeable Difference (JND)~\cite{liu2010just}.
 JND accounts for the maximum sensory distortion that the Human Visual System (HVS) does not perceive, and it provides a threshold for perturbation for each pixel in an image.
 When the perturbation of each pixel satisfies the constraint of the JND threshold, the perturbation of the whole image can be considered invisible to human eyes.
-To optimize the final attack, the SurFree framework~\cite{maho2021surfree} is employed, resulting in an effective and imperceptible attack.
+To optimize the final attack, we employ the SurFree framework~\cite{maho2021surfree}.
+This framework capitalizes the geometric properties of score boundaries and provides an effective query-based attack.

 The efficacy of our attack method is evaluated on four NR-IQA methods across two datasets.
 The assessment employs three correlation metrics and Mean Absolute Error (MAE) to quantify the performance of the attack.
-Additionally, two perceptual similarity metrics are employed to measure the visibility of perturbations.
+Additionally, two perceptual similarity metrics SSIM~\cite{wang2014image} and LPIPS~\cite{zhang2018unreasonable} are employed to measure the visibility of perturbations.
 We compare our approach to three transfer-based attack methods.
-The results demonstrate that while maintaining equivalent invisibility of the perturbations, our method achieves superior attack effects.
+The results demonstrate that while maintaining comparable invisibility of the perturbations, our method achieves superior attack effects.
 One intuitive case of our attack performance is shown in Fig.~\ref{fig:method1}.

 Our contributions are as follows: \begin{itemize} \item A novel query-based black box attack method against NR-IQA methods is proposed, featuring adaptive iterative attacks with initial attack direction guidance.
 To the best of our knowledge, this is the first work to design the query-based black-box attack for NR-IQA. \item We propose the concept of \emph{score boundary} for NR-IQA attacks and develop adaptive iterative score boundaries to adjust the attack intensity of different images.
 With prior knowledge of NR-IQA, we design initial attack directions based on the edge and salient areas of the attacked image.
 Besides, the constraint of JND is introduced, effectively reducing the visibility of the perturbation. \item Extensive experiments show our attack achieves the best black-box performance on different NR-IQA methods, which reveals the vulnerability of NR-IQA under black-box attacks.
 Our exploration of black-box attacks on NR-IQA provides a convenient tool for further research of NR-IQA robustness. \end{itemize}